Our journey to net zero and a climate-smart future

 In November 2023, we started a two-month pilot of carbon labelling on the menus of our Ritazza and Camden Food Co. brands at Abu Dhabi International Airport, UAE.
 We added carbon labels and QR codes to our menus and in-store messaging to help educate and guide our customers toward climate-smart choices.
 We are using the insights gained about how labelling influences customer behaviour to

-'Scope for Change' film series
+Featured in 'Scope for Change' film series

 We have a science-based target to achieve net-zero greenhouse gas emissions across our value chain by 2040, against a 2019 base year.
 With 90% of our emissions associated with our value chain where don’t have direct control, reducing these emissions and achieving our net-zero targets is a challenging undertaking.